 - Requires less frequent manual chemical adjustments

-- Upfront cost is higher, but maintenance is simpler
+- Upfront cost is higher, but ongoing maintenance is simpler and more predictable

 - Well-suited for consistent, year-round use in Canada